 Using difference values, however, has two main drawbacks.
 First, subtracting two TCs reduces the signal-to-noise ratio because the noise from two separate measurements is combined in the difference.
 More importantly, TCDs 're-use' the base entropy of the array, which is defined by the 1,360 NFET and PFET TCs for each chip.
-Therefore, re-use makes model building attacks possible.
+Therefore, re-use makes model building attacks possible in cases where the bitstring is made public.

-We propose a voltage thresholding technique as a means of dealing with model-building attacks and preventing information leakage in the public helper data.
-Our voltage thresholding technique discards voltage comparisons that are susceptible to producing bit flips in the bitstring.
+We propose a thresholding technique as a means of dealing

+with model-building attacks and preventing information leakage in the public helper data.
+Our thresholding technique discards TCD comparisons that are susceptible to producing bit flips in the bitstring.
 Bit flips occur when the relative ordering of a pair of TCDs defined during enrollment reverse order during regeneration.
 This is much more likely to occur for pairs of TCDs that are similar in magnitude.
-We show in our experimental results that it is possible to define a voltage threshold that filters all TCD pairings that introduce bit flips during regeneration at one or more of the TV corners.
-The threshold is derived using the distribution characteristics of TCs obtained during enrollment, which is carried out in our experiments at 25°C and 1.20 V1.
+We show in our experimental results that it is possible to define a threshold that filters all TCD pairings that introduce bit flips during regeneration at one or more of the TV corners.
+The threshold is derived using the distribution characteristics of TCDs obtained during enrollment, which is carried out in our experiments at 25°C and 1.20V.

 Fig. 5 shows the TCD enrollment distributions for NFETs and PFETs from one of our chips.
 It is clear from the spread of the distributions that the NFET TCDs have more variation than the PFET TCDs as discussed in Section 3.1.
 The objective is to derive a threshold from these distributions that serves three primary goals: 1) avoids bit flips under different TV conditions in the subsequent bit generation phase, 2) preserves as many strong bits as possible for each chip and 3) makes the number of strong bits as consistent as possible across chips, i.e., scales with the range of variation that occurs on each chip.
-We define strong bits as those generated by TCD comparisons where the difference of the TCDs exceeds the threshold.
+We define strong bits as those generated by TCD comparisons where the differences in the TCDs exceeds the threshold.

 In our experiments, we found the limits defined by the two vertical lines labeled 5% and 95% in Fig. 5 achieve these goals.
 These limits capture the spread of the distribution while ignoring the outliers on the tails of the distributions, which, when included, introduce large variations in the number of strong bits preserved across the chip population, i.e., they degrade criteria 3 above.
-We then scale the range given by the distance between these limits (by a constant factor for all chips) to define the thresholds for the chip.
+We then multiply the 2 inter-percentile ranges defined as the distances between these limits by 2 scaling factors, one for NFETs and one for PFETs, to define the 2 TCD thresholds for the chip.

 Figs. 6(a) and (b) provide an illustration of the thresholding process applied using TCD data from one of the chips.
 The graphs plot bit number along the x-axis against the differences of the TCDs being compared.
-Only the first 170 strong bits (of the 286,000) are shown.
-The horizontal lines at 15 and -15 delineate the voltage threshold boundaries for the NFET TCDs, which are derived from Fig. 5 using a scaling factor of 0.72.
+Only the first 390 strong bits are shown.
+The horizontal lines at 9.7 and -9.7 delineate the threshold boundaries for the NFET TCDs, which are derived from Fig. 5 using a scaling factor of 0.53.

 Fig 6(a) shows those TCD differences which produce strong bits during enrollment.
 In addition to generating the secret bitstring, a thresholding bitstring is also constructed during enrollment which indicates which comparisons produce strong bits and which produce weak bits.
-The thresholding bitstring is recorded in public data storage, and using techniques such as run-length encoding, is proportional in size to the secret bitstring (see Section 6.3).
-This type of public data reveals nothing about the secret bitstring, and represents the public helper data for our PUF.
+The thresholding bitstring is recorded in public data storage, and using techniques such as run-length encoding, is proportional in size to the secret bitstring (see Section S3).
+This type of public data reveals nothing about the secret bitstring, and represents the helper data for our PUF.